HEIGVD-Course-API/API-2021-Protocol-Design/specs/retroock/protocol.md

+Justin Rausis & Olivier Tissot-Daguette

 Protocol objectives: what does the protocol do?
  - le protocol permet de demander à un serveur d'effectuer des calculs.
    Il doit supporter au minimum l'addition et la multiplication.

 Overall behavior:
  - What transport protocol do we use?
      - nous allons utiliser TCP comme protocol de transport
  - How does the client find the server (addresses and ports)?
      - l'adresse sera le localhost et le port 1024
  - Who speaks first?
      - le serveur
  - Who closes the connection and when?
      - le client

 Messages:
 - What is the syntax of the messages?